Planet P Project: Music videos

 Music videos were made for "Why Me?" and "Static", as well as Pink World.
 (The Pink World video combined two songs from the Pink World album, "What I See" and "Behind the Barrier", and the video itself bore the title Pink World.)
 Carey does not physically appear in any of these videos.
-As of June 2010, there had been no videos made for songs from the most recent albums.
+No official music videos were released by Planet P Project for music on any of the albums after Pink World.